martinchernyavskiy/Notes/CS/CS 544/Week1/Caching.md

-## CPU and RAM
+## CPU and RAM Loading/Storing
 ?
 - CPU has *registers* which are like variables built in it
 - CPU clock oscillates billions of times per second
 - For adding numbers in RAM, we need to load before adding and then storing them after
 - *Latency*
 - Loading a value from RAM takes about 60ns or 200 cycles
 	- Slow but not long enough to switch to a different process
+	- Time indicates latency, throughout shows how many bytes per second can be loaded

+## Cache
+?
+- CPUs can have small memory built in for data accessed frequently
+	- This decreases the latency it takes to read from RAM

+## Cache Hierarchy
+?
+- Faster --> Slower
+	- CPU registers
+	- RAM
+	- Storage Devices
+	- Cloud Storage (network)